 - We believe SHEs are strongest when being collaborative not competitive.

 - We believe all SHEs have the capacity for leadership, and that leadership is more than formal title or status.

 - We believe all SHEs have a story to tell, and we believe in the importance of learning from one another’s real-life and diverse experiences.

 - We believe all SHEs have the power to develop themselves as leaders and deserve access to affordable, accurate leadership resources.

-At Young&BosSHE, we aren’t business consultants (yet!), self-made millionaires (fingers still crossed), or experts in how to get to the top (getting there).We are young professional SHEs who started from the bottom (now we here) and want to connect with others who have had similar experiences.
+At Young&BosSHE, we aren’t business consultants (yet!), millionaires (fingers still crossed), or experts in how to get to the top (getting there).We are young professional SHEs who started from the bottom (now we here) and who want to connect with others who have had similar experiences.
 Young&BosSHE is for SHEs looking for connection, encouragement, and entertainment–a place to build a community and transition into the mentors that provide support and guidance to the next Young&BosSHE generation.

 Not sure if you’re a young boss SHE?
 Do you want to learn or already know how to: